-Other labels in the group state 2.5% or 4.5% alcohol.
+Other labels in the group state 2.5% or 4.5% alcohol, it was generally by weight.
 The English ale does not state the alcohol content, but “dubeletowe”, or double, on the label suggests a strong beer.

 A possibility is this English ale was a strong ale, vs. pale ale as such.
 I incline against though, given as well that another brewery in the region issued a “pale ale” with inclusion of the double term (see below).